 ECLs under IFRS 9 use economic forecasts, models and judgement to provide a forward-looking assessment of the required provisions.
 Adjustments have been made to address known limitations in the Group's models or data; this includes early adoption of a limited number of enhancements to better reflect the Group's assessment of risk.
-Due to the current economic conditions, government and Group interventions to support customers, and uncertainty arising from COVID-19, the Group has not relied upon modelled outcomes alone.
-Following detailed analysis, expert credit judgement has been applied, resulting in additional adjustments to ensure the ECL calculation reflects the full set of plausible circumstances including data limitations, customer support measures, rapidly changing customer behaviours and the evolving nature of COVID-19 risks.
+Due to the current economic conditions, government and Group interventions to support customers, reliance has not solely been placed upon modelled outcomes alone.
+Following detailed analysis, expert credit judgement has been applied, resulting in additional adjustments to ensure the ECL calculation reflects the full set of plausible circumstances including data limitations, customer support measures, and the rapidly changing nature customer behaviours.

-Further details on the Group's measurement of credit risk can be found on page 20 of the 2021 Annual Report and Accounts.
+Further details on the Group's measurement of credit risk can be found on page 157 of the 2021 Annual Report and Accounts.

-Both the accounting and regulatory definitions of default are aligned with default being triggered at 90 days past due (DPD), with the exception of the heritage Virgin Money mortgage models, which apply a 180 DPD regulatory default trigger under existing approved permissions.
+Both the accounting and regulatory definitions of default are aligned with default being triggered at 90 DPD, with the exception of the heritage Virgin Money mortgage models which apply a 180 DPD regulatory default trigger under existing approved permissions.
 The definition of default will be fully aligned to 90 DPD when the regulatory models are updated in line with hybrid model adoption.

-The Group aligns the regulatory cure periods for forborne exposures in its IFRS 9 staging criteria at a minimum period of either 24 (performing) or 36 months (non-performing) depending on the forbearance programme utilised.
+The Group aligns the regulatory cure periods for forborne exposures in its IFRS 9 staging criteria at a minimum period of either 24 (performing) or 36 (non-performing) months depending on the forbearance programme utilised.
 Where exposures are classified as Stages 2 or 3 as a result of not being in a forbearance programme, these can cure when the relevant staging trigger is removed and no longer applicable.